dotnet/code-analysis/README.md

 ### Input Examples

 1. Enable all `CAxxxx` and `IDExxxx` rules for a single solution at repo root.
+Warnings are treated as errors.

     ```yaml
     - name: Run .NET Code Analysis